 A study of 20 primiparous mothers whose infant were not gaining weight adequately compared metoclopramide (n = 10) to placebo (n = 10) for increasing milk supply.
 All mothers passed a brief training course on improving breastfeeding technique and the benefits of breastfeeding before entering the study.
 All infants gained weight over the next 2 weeks.
 The increase in weight in the metoclopramide group was not different from the placebo group.

-A woman whose infant was born via a surrogate pregnancy in another woman was given metoclopramide beginning at 28 weeks of the pregnancy and continuing postpartum.
-She also underwent postpartum nipple stimulation with an electric breast pump.
-Lactation was established and she was able to partially breastfeed her infant for 3 months.
+Two women whose infants were born via a surrogate pregnancy other women were given metoclopramide beginning at 28 weeks of the pregnancy.
+One woman stopped metoclopramide 1 week prior to the expected delivery date and the other continued meoclopramide postpartum.
+They also underwent postpartum nipple stimulation with an electric breast pump.
+Lactation was established and they were each able to partially breastfeed their infants for 3 months.

 A double-blind randomized study compared the effect on milk production of metoclopramide 10 mg to placebo 3 times daily for 10 days in the mothers of preterm infants born at 28 to 34 weeks of gestation.
 At the beginning of investigation, all participating women were taught a standard breastfeeding method.
 Mothers used a breast pump for 10 to 15 minutes every 2 hours and the volume of milk was measured and recorded at each pumping for 10 days.
 No difference in daily milk volumes between the two groups occurred until day 7 postpartum, when treated mothers pumped an average of 373 mL compared with 352 mL in the mothers receiving placebo.
 This difference of about 20 mL per day persisted until the end of the study on day 10 when the treated group pumped 446 mL and the placebo group pumped 422 mL.
 The clinical importance of the extra 20 mL of milk per day is questionable.